Weak Hair Roots? Find the Causes & How to Fix Them Naturally

 • Expecting quick results instead of giving time for natural improvement

-• Applying remedies without understanding scalp type
+• Following every trending remedy without understanding scalp type

 • Overloading the scalp with too many products at once